rock-the-prototype/dsl-core/README.md

 ---

 **DSL-Core** is an **open specification**, **free to use and extend**.
-An open, formal, machine-readable, version-safe standard for requirements is the only proven means of ensuring secure digitization.
+An open, formal, machine-readable, version-safe standard for requirements is one critical foundation for building secure and auditable systems.

 for the **Audit-by-Design DSL**  - Human- and machine-readable **D**omain-**S**pecific **L**anguage (DSL) for *defining*, *validating*, and *auditing* atomic **requirements** (AFOs) in regulated software environments.